hikeventures/hikeventures.github.io/_posts/2014-11-19-best-backpacking-stoves.markdown

 **Burn Time:** 3.6 minutes
 **Fuel:** Gas

 The MSR WindPro II is a nice stove for those who want to have the burner separated which gives more stability but also the possibility to keep the gas canister warm in colder temperatures.
+The MSR WindPro II also simmers quite well and the larger diameter of the burner lets you allow to use larger pots.
+If you are planning to travel in more harsh conditions then the MSR XGK EX would be a better choice.

 <a href="http://www.omcgear.com/msr-windpro-ii-stove-1.html"><button type="button" class="btn btn-danger">Read more about the MSR WindPro II</button></a>